Home

 Claude is a powerful tool, but it does have its limitations.

-For one, it wasn’t originally built with authors in mind.
-That said, it’s clearly moving in that direction, and more people are starting to use it for long-form writing and creative work.
+For one, Claude still isn’t built specifically for authors in the way a fiction-focused tool is.
+That said, its long-context abilities, file handling, Projects, and workspace integrations make it increasingly useful for long-form writing and creative work.
 Personally, I still wouldn’t rely on it for anything that’s specifically tailored to the author experience, but it is incredibly versatile, and the natural-sounding output is one of its biggest strengths.

 Another thing to keep in mind is that Claude really shines when you know how to use it.
 Getting the most out of it usually takes some level of prompt engineering.
 The prompts in this article will give you a starting point, but there’s definitely a learning curve if you want consistent results.